 Have a look at the Component Tree just below the Palette.
 If your LinearLayout says vertical, click on the layout to select it:

 In the properties area on the right, locate the orientation property.
 Change it horizontal:

-In the Images section of the Palette, drag an ImageView onto the LinearLayout in the Component Tree:
+In earlier versions of Android Studio, locate the Images section of the Palette, drag an ImageView onto the LinearLayout in the Component Tree: